Historical Apoplexy · State Legislative Adaptations · Virginia

 and continuing to the present with 10,308 subjects, established

-employment, and no absolute poverty, the lowest employment grade
+full employment, and no absolute poverty, the lowest employment

-explained less than forty percent of the mortality gradient.
-The
+pressure) explained less than forty percent of the mortality

 (q) Dr. Robert Sapolsky's thirty-year study of wild baboon